fadsec-lab/ffmpeg-kit-16KB/README.md

 <i>Edit: As original devs said, master branch has been tested upto NDK r27.</i>

 </p>
-Lucky for us, there is a version of ndk r23 and r25 in CI which supports 16KB page sizes too. make sure to download this ndk version and compile ffmpeg-kit with this ndk only.<br/>
+Lucky for us, NDK r27 is officially released and supports 16KB page sizes. make sure to download this ndk version and compile ffmpeg-kit with this ndk only.<br/>
-NDK : <a href="https://ci.android.com/builds/branches/aosp-ndk-release-r23/grid">R23</a> <a href="https://ci.android.com/builds/branches/aosp-ndk-r25-release/grid">R25</a>
+NDK : <a href="https://developer.android.com/ndk/downloads">Official NDK r27</a>
 </p>
 You can find all details related to this update here. https://developer.android.com/guide/practices/page-sizes
 </br>